vwkd/code-system/src/general/reference.md

 - reference
 - holds additional metadata for completeness
-- double the size of simple reference
+- e.g. double the size of simple reference
+- also called wide pointer